* Two major railways among 34 planned deals

-Mali’s presidency said in the website statement the biggest of the planned projects was an $8 billion, 900-km (560-mile) railway linking the capital of Bamako to Guinea’s port capital Conakry.
+The biggest of the planned projects is an $8 billion, 900-km (560-mile) railway linking Mali’s capital Bamako to Guinea’s port capital Conakry.

 Another 750 billion CFA francs ($1.48 billion) would be used to renovate the Bamako-Dakar railway, linking Mali to the Senegalese capital to the west.

 Other projects include the construction of a fourth bridge across the Niger river in Bamako and the construction of roads, especially in the north of the country, which was seized by a mix of separatist and al Qaeda-linked rebels in 2012.

 French troops were scrambled to scatter the Islamist fighters, and a U.N. peacekeeping mission has since deployed.
 But slow progress has left Keita struggling to retain the popular support that swept him to power last year.